 Production Designers

-Visionary production designers creating immersive worlds informed by New York's iconic brownstones, Art Deco landmarks, and diverse borough streetscapes.
+Visionary production designers creating immersive worlds informed by New York's iconic brownstones, Art Deco landmarks, and varied borough streetscapes.

+Here is how this works in practice.
 The production designer is the head of the art department, responsible for creating the entire visual environment of a film or television production.
 In New York, this role draws on one of the world's most filmed cityscapes — from the Statue of Liberty and Grand Central Terminal to Brooklyn Bridge's Gothic arches, Central Park's designed landscapes, and the Hudson Valley's historic mansions.
-Our designers understand how to translate these iconic New York settings into compelling screen worlds.
+Our designers know how to translate these iconic New York settings into compelling screen worlds.

-We connect you with production designers who bring deep local knowledge and international-level craft to every project.
-With access to Steiner Studios at the Brooklyn Navy Yard — the largest studio complex on the US East Coast — Silvercup Studios, and Kaufman Astoria Studios, our network ensures your production's visual world is built with the right resources, leveraging New York's up to 30% film tax credit.
+Here is the short of it.
+We connect you with production designers who bring deep local knowledge and global-level craft to each project.
+With access to Steiner Studios at the Brooklyn Navy Yard — the largest studio complex on the US East Coast — Silvercup Studios, and Kaufman Astoria Studios, our network makes sure your production's visual world is built with the right resources, leveraging New York's up to 30% film tax credit.

 ACT 01